overflowy/chat-key/README.md

 ### Adding prompts

-You can add new prompts by adding a new section to the `config.ini` file.
-Let's say you want to add a prompt to translate any text to Italian.
-You can do so by adding the following section to the config file:
+To add new prompts, simply include a new section in the `config.ini` file.
+For instance, if you wish to include a prompt for translating text to Italian, you can achieve this by appending the following section to the configuration file:

 ```ini
 [prompt_translate_to_italian]